-Every device connected to the Internet-from PCs to tablets, printers to cash registers-needs an IP address.
+Every device connected to the Internet-from PCs to tablets, printers to cash registers-needs an Internet Protocol (IP) address.
 The current addressing standard, IPv4, uses addresses with 32 binary digits, allowing approximately 4 billion IP addresses.
-The world's centralized supply of unused IP addresses reached exhaustion in February 2011, and networks in most countries will soon find they cannot easily obtain additional IPv4 addresses.
+The world's central supply of IP addresses has reached exhaustion, and networks in most countries subsequently found that they could not easily obtain additional IPv4 addresses.
 While addresses may now be bought and sold, the institutions and rules of these transfers are not yet well-developed.
 Nor have economic models examined the unusual characteristics of this market.
-In this paper, we seek to speak to the latter gap.